usnistgov/ndn-dpdk/iface/ethface/README.md

 The send path is thread-safe only if the underlying DPDK PMD is thread safe, which generally is not the case.
 Normally, **iface.TxLoop** invokes `EthFace_TxBurst` from the same thread.

+## UDP and TXLAN Tunnel Face

+UDP and VXLAN tunnels are supported through this package.

+Locator of a UDP tunnel face has the following fields:

+* *scheme* is set to "udpe".
+  The suffix "e" means "ethface"; it is added to differentiate from the "udp" scheme implemented in socketface package.
+* All fields in "ether" locator are inherited.
+* Both *local* and *remote* MAC addresses must be unicast.
+* *localIP* and *remoteIP* are local and remote IP addresses.
+  They may be either IPv4 or IPv6, and must be unicast
+* *localUDP* and *remoteUDP* are local and remote UDP port numbers.

+Locator of a VXLAN tunnel face has the following fields:

+* *scheme* is set to "vxlan".
+* All fields in "udpe" locator are inherited.
+* *localUDP* and *remoteUDP* are destination port numbers; source port numbers are random.
+* *vxlan* is the VXLAN Network Identifier.
+* *innerLocal* and *innerRemote* are MAC addresses for inner Ethernet header.

+UDP and VXLAN tunnels can coexist with Ethernet faces on the same port.
+Multiple UDP and VXLAN tunnels can coexist if any of the following is true:

+* One of *local*, *remote*, *vlan*, *localIP*, and *remoteIP* is different.
+* Both are UDP tunnels, and one of *localUDP* and *remoteUDP* is different.
+* Both *localUDP* and *remoteUDP* are different.
+* Both are VXLAN tunnels, and one of *vxlan*, *innerLocal*, and *innerRemote* is different.

+Known limitations:

+* NDN-DPDK does not respond to Address Resolution Protocol (ARP) queries.

+  * To allow incoming packets to reach NDN-DPDK, configure MAC-IP binding on the IP router.

+    ```bash
+    sudo ip neigh replace 192.0.2.1 lladdr 5e:c8:55:7a:c9:1f nud noarp dev eth1
+    sudo ip neigh replace 2001:0db8::3cfe lladdr 5e:c8:55:7a:c9:1f nud noarp dev eth1
+    ```

+  * For mlx5 driver and IPv4 only: add the IP address to the kernel using `ip addr` command, but do not create the VXLAN interface.
+    Even if DPDK is controlling of the Ethernet adapter, the kernel can still receive broadcast frames such as ARP queries and respond to them.

+* NDN-DPDK does not lookup IP routing tables or send ARP queries.
+  To allow outgoing packets to reach the peer, the *remote* field of the locator should be the MAC address of the IP router.

+* IPv4 and UDP checksum are computed through hardware offloads if available.
+  In case the Ethernet adapter does not support checksum offloads,

+  * IPv4 checksum can be computed in software.
+  * UDP checksum cannot be computed and is set to zero, which is illegal in IPv6.

+* IPv4 options and IPv6 extension headers are not allowed.
+* IPv4 fragments are not accepted.

 ## Memif Face